MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_dtree.md

 ##### extra_vars_to_write

-None or character vector of additional variables names from the input data or transforms to include in the outFile.
+None or list of strings of additional variables names from the input data or transforms to include in the output_file.
 If writeModelVars is True, model variables will be included as well.

 ##### overwrite

-logical value.
-If True, an existing outFile with an existing column named outColName will be overwritten.
+bool value.
+If True, an existing output_file with an existing column named outColName will be overwritten.